 Quandt, J. B. (1970) From the Small Town to the Great Community.
 The social thought of progressive intellectuals, New Brunswick NJ: Rutgers University Press.

 Mary Parker Follett Foundation: with links and materials: http://www.follettfoundation.org/mpf.htm

 Mary Parker Follett – useful page of resources maintained by Vigdor Schreibman including the full text of The New State, http://sunsite.utk.edu/FINS/Mary_Parker_Follett/

 Acknowledgement: The picture of Mary Parker Follett was sourced from Wikimedia Commons and is reproduced under a Creative Commons A-S-A 2.5 generic licence.
 Attribution: Pataki Márta

-To cite this article: Smith, M. K. (2002) ‘Mary Parker Follett and informal education’, the encyclopedia of informal education. [http://infed.org/mobi/mary-parker-follett-community-creative-experience-and-education.
+To cite this article: Smith, M. K. (2002) ‘Mary Parker Follett: community, creative experience and education’, the encyclopedia of informal education. [http://infed.org/mobi/mary-parker-follett-community-creative-experience-and-education.
 Retrieved: enter date].